vrugtehagel/stateify/README.md

 <a name="the-limits"></a>
 ## The limits

-Stateify is intended for state management, and state management only.
-Anything you provide to the `stateify` function should be data only, no functions.
-Stateify was created with the intention of stateifying JSON data, so while it _can_ work with more complex data structures, it is not guaranteed to.
+Stateify is intended for state management.
+As such, it was created with the intention of stateifying JSON data, so while it _can_ work with more complex data structures, it is not guaranteed to.
 Specifically, this is referring to objects with getters and setters, class instances, circular references, etcetera.

 Secondly, since I believe adding properties or methods to prototypes of built-in objects is a no-go, necessarily the state variables you get are not _actually_ the values they represent.
 For example, normally, we'd have this:
 ```js